Latent-space variational data assimilation in two-dimensional turbulence: Results

 LatentDA (red) results in an improvement of approximately two orders of magnitude over the standard InterpDA approach (blue) and one order of magnitude over SR-DA (green) at $Re = \{ 40 ,100 \}$.
-Even at $Re = 400$, we still observe an improvement by more than one order of magnitude over the InterpDA approach, and a significant improvement over the best-performing approach in state space (SR-DA).
+Even at $Re = 400$, we still observe an improvement by more than one order of magnitude over the InterpDA approach, and a significant reduction of ${\sim}50\%$ error over the best-performing approach in state space (SR-DA).
+Furthermore, table \ref{tab:latentda} reveals that the standard deviation of the percent relative error at the DA time horizon $T$ using LatentDA is significantly smaller than SR-DA at $Re = 400$.
 Since the accuracy advantage of the estimated trajectories from LatentDA is retained throughout the observation horizon, and because the growth rate of $\varepsilon(t)$ after $t = T$ is consistent across all three DA approaches, accurate predictions from LatentDA can be made over much longer time intervals.
 For example, at $Re = 100$ and using LatentDA, the prediction error is ${\sim}1\%$ at $2.5T_L$ (not shown), which is a four folds longer horizon than when using SR-DA.

 A comparison of the estimated $\omega^*_0$ fields at $Re = 400$ using each approach is presented in figure \ref{fig:Re400_omega0}.
-When the data is assimilated in state space (figure \ref{fig:Re400_omega0}(bi)), $\omega^*_0$ exhibits unphysical high-wavenumber artefacts.
-In contrast, the estimated fields by SR (figure \ref{fig:Re400_omega0}(bii)) is overly smooth, which is a symptom of the spectral bias of neural networks.
-Assimilating this field (SA-DA) introduces some high-frequency errors, but the enstrophy spectrum $\Omega(k)$ remains poorly representative of the true field.
-When the assimilation is performed in latent space, the predicted initial field is most accurate and $\Omega(k)$ is most consistent with the reference turbulent state.
+When the data is assimilated in state space (figure \ref{fig:Re400_omega0}i), $\omega^*_0$ exhibits unphysical high-wavenumber artifacts and does not at all resemble the reference data (figure \ref{fig:Re400_omega0}c).
+In contrast, the estimated field by SR (figure \ref{fig:Re400_omega0}ii) is overly smooth, which is a symptom of the spectral bias of neural networks.
+State-space DA initialized with this field (SR-DA) introduces some high-frequency errors (figure \ref{fig:Re400_omega0}iii), but the enstrophy spectrum $\Omega(k)$ remains poorly representative of the true field.
+When the assimilation is performed in latent space (figure \ref{fig:Re400_omega0}iv, highlighted by the gray box), the predicted initial field is most accurate and $\Omega(k)$ is most consistent with the reference turbulent state.
 Similar trends were observed at the lower $Re$ considered.